 Especially Rationality started to heavily influence my thinking over the course of this year.
 You should definitely look into it.

 The presenting part was somewhat helped by attending the accelerator program.
-For example, I gave an interview at the summer fair in front of 100 people (first time using a microphone).
+For example, I gave an interview at the summer fair in front of 100 people (which was my first time ever using a real microphone?).
 It was a great and novel experience and in the end I wasn’t even as nervous as I thought I’d be.

 I made some solid progress at playing the guitar, although at times I was playing a lot and at other times I was barely practicing.
 Notable: I did some extreme learning in only two of the songs I’ve learned (Nothing Else Matters and Peach Pit).
 I guess those two alone account for approximately 70% of my total skill.
 I believe the secret trick at play was that I found really good tabs/tutorials for those two, which allowed me to learn some advanced techniques I hadn’t tried before.

-During the last weeks of the year I also revived my piano skills by practicing some Vivaldi, which was great fun.
+During the last weeks of the year I also revived my piano skills by practicing some Vivaldi, which was great fun too.

 I’ve started a rápido course at my university, which basically means you do two language courses in one.
 I’m glad I’ve done this, as the workload isn’t too much to handle and I’m making good progress.
 Also, it’s another course I get for free while being a student.